 - in the Sanctuary go around the temple.
 You will see the kitchen and other areas with locals concentrated in different activities

 - the best way to shoot at the Ayung river white water rafting is through an action camera, which I did not have.
 I did not use my D600 either, it would have been too dangerous.
-I used instead my Samsung S6 inside a mobile water proof bag I bought in Jakarta for $2.
+I used instead my Samsung mobile inside a waterproof bag I bought in Jakarta for $2.
 It worked great!

-Because of the importance to have first-hand experience, I accepted in this trip the assistance of Tourism Indonesia, however I never promised a positive coverage, just my honest experience.
+Because of the importance to have the first-hand experience, I accepted on this trip the assistance of Tourism Indonesia, however, I never promised a positive coverage, just my honest experience.